MicrosoftDocs/executable-docs/localized/id-ID/scenarios/CreateLinuxVMAndSSH/README.md

     --vm-name $MY_VM_NAME
 ```

-# Simpan Alamat IP VM untuk SSH
+## Menyimpan alamat IP VM untuk SSH

-jalankan perintah berikut untuk mendapatkan Alamat IP VM dan menyimpannya sebagai variabel lingkungan
+Jalankan perintah berikut untuk menyimpan alamat IP VM sebagai variabel lingkungan:

 ```bash
 export IP_ADDRESS=$(az vm show --show-details --resource-group $MY_RESOURCE_GROUP_NAME --name $MY_VM_NAME --query publicIps --output tsv)
 ```

-# SSH Ke VM
+## SSH ke VM

 <!--## Export the SSH configuration for use with SSH clients that support OpenSSH & SSH into the VM.
-Login to Azure Linux VMs with Azure AD supports exporting the OpenSSH certificate and configuration.
+Log in to Azure Linux VMs with Azure AD supports exporting the OpenSSH certificate and configuration.
 That means you can use any SSH clients that support OpenSSH-based certificates to sign in through Azure AD.
 The following example exports the configuration for all IP addresses assigned to the VM:-->

 <!--
 ```bash